“Bond. James Bond.”

 As this review series have progressed they’ve gotten much more involved.
 One of the things I’ve tried to do is improve my editing and writing work on each new entry.
 Attempting some new things and presenting them in a more entertaining fashion than how they humbly began.

-So, I have to thank all you Bond Fans that have been following these projects, sharing your own opinions on the films and being curious as to what is coming up next.
+So, I have to thank all you Bond Fans that have been following these projects, sharing your own opinions on the films and being curious as to what I might do next.
 You’ve become a real motivation for me continuing this series for so long.